It’s great to meet you, I’m Trevor

 My journey into health and wellbeing started in my early teens with a fascination for bodybuilding and the Far East.

-One day in the gym I hurt my lower back and tried some Acupuncture to ease the pain and get back moving again.
-It was amazing, I was hooked.
+One day I hurt my lower back in the gym and a friend recommended I try some Acupuncture to ease the pain and get back moving again, it was amazing.

 I didn’t have the patience or the money for that.

-So I decided on a quicker and cheaper option, study to be a massage therapist.
+So I decided on a quicker option, I’d study to be a massage therapist first.

-Problem was, I’d now fallen in love with massage therapy.
+Problem was, I’d fell in love with massage.

 I fell head over heels in love with massage.
 I loved the connection you get from working directly on the skin, the feedback from every massage stroke and move.
 You can literally feel the muscles, fascia and soft tissues change under your hands as the nodules, knots and tension melts away.
 It’s amazing and I still love it for that very same reason.